ayraiam/metatax-amazon/README.md

   --emu-time 10:00:00 --emu-cpus 12 --emu-mem 32G

-# 10) Run Emu in batches (recommended for large datasets)
+# 10) Run Emu in batches (recommended for very large datasets)
 #     LIMIT_FASTQS = number of FASTQs to process per batch
-#     --offset-fastqs = how many FASTQs to skip from the start
+#     --offset-fastqs = number of FASTQs to skip from the start
 #
-#     Each batch creates its own folders:
+#     Each batch creates its own directories:
 #        results/emu_runs_bXXX_nYYY/
 #        results/tables_bXXX_nYYY/
 #        results/plots_bXXX_nYYY/